opengauss-mirror/docs/content/en/docs/Developerguide/create-role.md

     Defines private, independent roles.
 For a role with the  **INDEPENDENT**  attribute, administrators' permissions to control and access this role are separated.
 The rules are as follows:

     -   Administrators have no permission to add, delete, query, modify, copy, or authorize the corresponding table objects without the authorization from the  **INDEPENDENT**  role.
+    -   If permissions related to private user tables are granted to non-private users, the system administrator will obtain the same permissions.
     -   System administrators and security administrators with the  **CREATEROLE**  attribute have no permission to modify the inheritance relationship of the  **INDEPENDENT**  role without the authorization of the  **INDEPENDENT**  role.
     -   System administrators have no permission to modify the owner of the table objects for the  **INDEPENDENT**  role.
     -   System administrators and security administrators with the  **CREATEROLE**  attribute have no permission to remove the  **INDEPENDENT**  attribute of the  **INDEPENDENT**  role.